Thomasdezeeuw/heph/README.md

 ## Platform support

-The main target platform is Linux, as a production target.
+~~The main target platform is Linux, as a production target.
 We also support macOS, but only as development target (e.g. develop on macOS and run Linux in production).
-Other BSDs are mostly supported (kqueue is fully supported), however no tests are run on these platforms.
+Other BSDs are mostly supported (kqueue is fully supported), however no tests are run on these platforms.~~

+Since the switch to io\_uring only Linux is supported.
+Best supported is Linux TLS versions, at the time of writing Linux v6.1.
+Support for other Unix targets such as macOS and the BSDs might return in the future.

 ## Stability